nmeum/edward/README.md

 The goal of this project is creating an implementation of the [`ed(1)`][ed posix] text editor, as defined in POSIX.1-2008, in R7RS [CHICKEN Scheme][chicken].
-The majority of ed commands have been implemented, *only the undo command is missing at the moment* but will hopefully be implemented soonish.
+All ed commands, mandated by POSIX, have been implemented but some command implementations are not fully compatible with the POSIX standard yet.

 Apart from commands, some behaviour mandated by the standard is currently not implemented.
 For example, handling of asynchronous events